sky-uk/csp-tech-radar/README.md

 The current Tech Radar can be viewed [here](https://radar.thoughtworks.com/?sheetId=https%3A%2F%2Fraw.githubusercontent.com%2Fsky-uk%2Fcsp-tech-radar%2Fmaster%2Fcsp-tech-radar.csv) using the web application provided by ThoughtWorks.

 ## Goals
-* Prove a succinct means for developers to view the technical opinions held by the department.
+* Provide a succinct means for developers to view the technical opinions held by the department.
 * To capture technical opinions in a collaborative and iterative way.

 ## Structure